-Our praliciguat patent portfolio in the U.S. includes four U.S. patents, seven pending U.S. patent applications and two PCT applications.
+Our praliciguat patent portfolio in the U.S. includes three U.S. patents, six pending U.S. patent applications, three PCT applications and one provisional application.

 One of the U.S. patents, US 9,481,689, which will expire in 2034, is directed to praliciguat and pharmaceutical compositions thereof.
 The term of this U.S. patent may be eligible for patent term extension as described below.
-Two other U.S. patents, US 8,748,442 and US 9,139,564, expire in 2031, and provide generic coverage of praliciguat and intermediates used in the preparation of praliciguat, respectively.
-The fourth U.S. patent, US 10,183,021 will expire in 2034 and is directed to the treatment of resistant hypertension with praliciguat or combinations of praliciguat and known anti-hypertensives.
+The other two U.S. patents, US 8,748,442 and US 9,139,564, expire in 2031, and provide generic coverage of praliciguat and intermediates used in the preparation of praliciguat, respectively.

-We have a pending U.S. application directed to a method of treating DN with praliciguat, that, if issued, will expire in 2034 or later.
-We have pending PCT and U.S. applications directed to methods of treating other diseases with praliciguat, that if issued, will expire in 2036 or later.
-We intend to pursue claims to a method of treatment of heart failure with praliciguat at a later date.
+We have a pending U.S. application directed to method of treating each of DN and heart failure with praliciguat, that, if issued, will expire in 2034 or later.
+We have pending PCT and U.S. applications directed to methods of treating other diseases with praliciguat, that if issued, will expire in 2034 or later.

 We have a pending U.S. application directed to a praliciguat formulation, that, if issued, will expire in 2036 or later.
-We have a pending PCT and a pending U.S. application directed to processes and synthetic intermediates for preparing praliciguat that, if issued, will expire in 2037 or later.
+We have a pending PCT application directed to processes and synthetic intermediates for preparing praliciguat that, if issued, will expire in 2037 or later.

-Furthermore, we have two granted European patents, one expiring in 2031 and the other in 2032; two granted Japanese patents, one expiring in 2031 and the other in 2034; three granted Chinese patents, one expiring in 2031, one in 2032, and the third expiring in 2034; and eight issued patents in other foreign jurisdictions, seven of them expiring in 2031 and one expiring in 2034.
+Furthermore, we have two granted European patents, one expiring in 2031 and the other in 2032; two granted Japanese patents, one expiring in 2031 and the other in 2032; and seven issued patents in other foreign jurisdictions, all expiring in 2031.
 Some of these patents may be eligible for patent term extension depending on the jurisdiction.
 We also have numerous patent applications pending in foreign jurisdictions.